Random-Key Optimizer and Linearization for the Quadratic Multiple Constraints Variable-Sized Bin Packing Problem: Random-Key Optimizer (RKO)

 To enhance metaheuristic performance, ACO parameters are dynamically adapted during execution using a Q-learning approach.
-The parameters archive size, number of ants, $q$, and $\xi$ are randomly initialized within predefined ranges.
+The parameters $\kappa$, number of ants, $q$, and $\xi$ are randomly initialized within predefined ranges in a Q-table.
 These parameters are subsequently updated at each generation based on a reward function, presented in \citet{Chaves2025_RKOpaper}, that evaluates improvements in solution quality, favoring configurations that lead to better solutions.

-For the archive size, changes between generations require careful management.
-When the archive decreases, the worst-performing solutions, ranked by objective function value, are removed.
-Conversely, when the archive size increases, additional solutions are created by sampling new random-key vectors with values uniformly distributed in $[0,1]$.
+For the archive size parameter, changes between generations require careful management.
+When $\kappa$ decreases, the worst-performing solutions, ranked by objective function value, are removed.
+Conversely, when $\kappa$ increases, additional solutions are created by sampling new random-key vectors with values uniformly distributed in $[0,1]$.
 Each vector is decoded into a problem solution, and this process continues until the new archive capacity is reached.

-This adaptive mechanism manages the trade-off between diversity and efficiency: larger archives enhance exploration by maintaining a more diverse population, whereas frequent or substantial expansions increase computational cost due to the evaluation of newly generated solutions.
+This adaptive mechanism manages the trade-off between diversity and efficiency: larger $\kappa$ values enhance exploration by maintaining a more diverse population, whereas frequent or substantial expansions increase computational cost due to the evaluation of newly generated solutions.